Neilos/tic_tac_toe/README.md

 This repository contains my response (written in Ruby 1.9) to a one day coding challenge set in 2013 by Evgeny Shadchnev at Makers Academy in London.

-To execute my code and play tic tact toe run the ruby executable 'play_tic_tac_toe.rb' is this directory.
+To execute my code and play tic tact toe run the ruby executable 'play_tic_tac_toe.rb' is the lib directory.

 The Tic Tac Toe Coding Challenge